versionone/openAgile/VersionOne/Artifacts/TeamKanbanBoard.md

 ### 0 - Unprioritized

 All cards enter the board as unprioritized work.
+Cards may be entered by anyone, though usually they are entered in collaboration with the Product Owner.

-To exit this lane, the card must meet the following criteria:
+Before the Product Owner will move a card from **Unprioritized** to **Prioritized**, the card must meet these criteria:

 * Has a **descritive and specific title**.
 * Has a description from the **user perspective**.
 * Has been **tagged** as enhancement, defect, or question.

-WIP Limit = 18 cards (yesterday's weather for cards worked in 2 weeks).
+TODO revise this: WIP Limit = 18 cards (yesterday's weather for cards worked in 2 weeks).
 Not subject to board WIP Limit.

 ### 1 - Prioritized

+Cards that are in this state have been prioritized by the Product Owner.
+The prioritization process is not done **in an ivory tower** without the team or other important people participating, but ultimately it is the Product Owner's doing to move the card.

+TODO: does something have to already have "3 amigoed" before going into In Progress?
+Seems like that should really be the first step **after getting pulled into In Progress**, OR is it something that has to happen before a card can be correctly *Prioritized*?

+TODO: below is subject to question above:

-The Product Owner decides which cards are prioritized for the team to work next.
-To exit this lane, the card must meet the following criteria:
+For a team member to pull an item out of **Prioritized** into **In Progress**, the card must meet the following criteria:

 * Has been the subject of a **[Three Amigos](../Ceremonies/ThreeAmigos.md)** discussion.
 * Has **acceptance criteria** that express what is needed to consider the card done.